joelhelbling/werkzeug-neovim/README.md

 - [x] install vim-surround
 - [x] install plugin to manage sessions (chose 'rmagatti/auto-session')

+## learning goals
+- learn more about Mason
+- learn more about Telescope
+- learn more about language servers

 ## original leading comment from stock `init.lua`

 This was at the beginning of the copy/pasted `init.lua`.
 I want to slim that file down a bit, but don't want to lose those comments (at least for now).